(816) 421-5200

 Your Federal criminal defense attorney should have to the ability to properly raise and use objections to assert and protect your rights, and maximize your chances of the best possible legal outcome.
 Failing to object to legal errors in the moment they occur will all but destroy any chances of a successful appeal later.
 Of the many possible objections, some common ones you will hear in courtrooms across the region include: “hearsay”, “lack of scientific foundation”, or “bolstering by prior consistent statements.”
 A good way to determine whether you are hiring the right attorney during the interview process is to ask the attorney to explain each of these to you.
 If the attorney is able to make you understand these legal concepts without much effort, then you know you are likely dealing with someone who is knowledgeable and at ease with the law.
 Conversely, if the attorney is impatient or terse or too technical in the explanation offered, it is a sign of things to come.
 It may be better to interview and hire another attorney instead.
 Of those examples given, here are brief explanations you need to know:

 • Lack of scientific foundation Otherwise referred to as “junk science,” this is testimony offered by so called “experts” whose opinions are less than scientific.
 Often presented by the prosecution, these opinions are subjective or unconfirmed.
 To the post-conviction attorney, this is a most recent hot-button topic.
 There has been a huge spike in sex-offense prosecutions across the region.
-In sex offense cases, these “expert opinions” are often espoused by state employees who work with alleged victims, and then come to court claiming themselves to be “forensic interviewers” or “family therapists” even though there is no scientific or academic basis for their self-proclaimed job title or opinion testimony.
+In sex offense cases, these “expert opinions” are often espoused by State employees who work with alleged victims, and then come to court claiming themselves to be “forensic interviewers” or “family therapists” even though there is no scientific or academic basis for their self-proclaimed job title or opinion testimony.
 Although the rules pertaining to the admissibility of opinion testimony are complex, with enough preparation and cross-examination, a skilled defense attorney can convince the court that the testimony from the prosecution’s “expert” is without a scientific basis.

 • Bolstering by prior consistent statements This is a tool impermissibly utilized by prosecutors often, after their witnesses have been cross-examined.
 The prosecutor re-directs the witness back to an earlier version of the same testimony the witness gave to the jury before the damning defense cross-examination.
 The prosecution is trying to insinuate that simply because a witness has said something more than one time, it must be true because of the repetition.
-For example, just because an alleged victim has told a person the same story in being presented in court, does not guarantee the validity of that statement (then or now).
+For example, just because an alleged victim has told a person the same story being presented in court, does not guarantee the validity of that statement (then or now).
 A lie told twice is still a lie.
 But courts and juries are often tricked by bolstering through prior consistent statements, and it takes an experienced defense attorney to object, and explain the problem rationally.

 A strong criminal defense depends on the written briefs and oral arguments